16 - 21 June 2024

 Abstract

 Semiconductor Compton telescope (SCT) is one of the promising technologies in cosmic MeV gamma-ray observation, because of good angular resolution measure thanks to its high energy and positional resolutions.
-However, it cannot be better than a few degrees because of quantum limitation.
-With improving sensitivity in MeV astronomy, realization of 10-arcmin-level of angular resolution is the essential.
-Since the mask made of heavy metal is a BGD source and the strong CXB limits the statistical significance of the mask decoding, we propose to adopt this concept on a narrow field of view Si/CdTe SCT, like the SGD onboard ASTRO-H mission.
+However, it cannot be better than a few degrees because of quantum limitation, known as doppler broadening.
+With improving sensitivity in MeV astronomy, realization of 10-arcmin-level of angular resolution is becoming more important.
+Combining a coded-aperture mask imaging to SCT is the simplest measure to obtain this level of angular resolution in MeV astronomy.
+Since the mask made of heavy metal is a BGD source and contribution from bright sources and CXB limits the statistical significance of the mask decoding, we propose the concept of attaching a coded mask to a narrow-field Si/CdTe SCT such as the SGD on the ASTRO-H mission.
 We developed a concept verification system, mini-SGI, adopting 0.5 mm thick DSSDs and 2 mm thick CdTe-DSD, covered with BGO active shield.
-We irradiated gamma-rays and verified the coded-mask and Compton reconstruction combined analysis.
+By irradiating a 133Ba source, we succeeded to obtain 1° resolution coded-mask imaging applied to Compton reconstructed image with ARM resolution of 9.8 degree and 3.0 degree to 81 keV and 356 keV lines, respectively.

 Presenter